nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 Difference is quite subtle, here we can build the struct with any T, but methods will be available only if T implements the involved trait, and we don't need to disambiguate since we are using one trait at once.<br/>
 Also, you can see a more compat constraints definition, that, on the other side, can become quite messy with many constraints.

-Generics can work also in functions
+Generics can work also on functions

 ```rust
 fn print<T>(subject: T)